-We are not responsible for the accuracy or inaccuracy of network participation representations made by any PCP, Specialty Care Physician, Hospital, or other Provider whether contracted or not.
-In other words, if the network PCP, Specialty Care Physician, or other provider recommends that services be received from another entity, it is your responsibility to verify the network participation status of that entity before receiving such services.
+We are not responsible for the accuracy or inaccuracy of network participation representations made by any PCP, Specialty Care Physician, Hospital, or other Provider whether contracted with us or not.
+In other words, if the network Primary Care Physician, Specialty Care Physician, or other provider recommends that services be received from another entity, it is your responsibility to verify the network participation status of that entity before receiving such services.